 - One example was Gizmo running towards Eve to stop her from eating from the Forbidden Fruit.
 And he would have succeeded, if not for his gears winding down at exactly that moment, immobilizing him as the Fall from the Garden happened.
 Chris then tried to stop Eve - but the snake lunged at him and blocked his passage.

-- Somewhat of an inversion happened in the "First Christmas" episode - Gizmo managed to push two soldiers, who were looking to hunt down and kill the baby Jesus at King Herod's order (and threatened Chris when Chris tried to stop them), off a cliff.
+- Played with in the "First Christmas" episode - Gizmo managed to push two soldiers, who were looking to hunt down and kill the baby Jesus at King Herod's order (and threatened Chris when Chris tried to stop them), off a cliff.
+It ended up being a moot point, because Mary and Joseph were instructed in a dream to return home by a different route to avoid Herod's soldiers.

 - I Will Find You: Uri and Gizmo's quest is to find Ruffles.